oVirt/ovirt-site/source/documentation/draft/engine-adding-messages.html.md

       * A corresponding key should be added to VdcBllErrors enum

-\*Keys that are added to the backend should also be added to the frontend!
+\*Keys that are added to the backend should also be added to the frontend(See frontend section for more details).

 ### Frontend